Explore health content from A to Z.

 To relax muscles, soak in a hot bath or use a hot shower.

 Aspirin or aspirin substitutes, such as ibuprofen and acetaminophen, can relieve headache.
-Remember: Never give aspirin to anyone 18 or younger.
+Remember: Never give aspirin to anyone 18 years old or younger.
+Use pain medications only when necessary.

 Note when each headache occurs.

-Identify your activities and the foods you've eaten 6–8 hours before the headache began.
+Identify your activities and the foods you've eaten 6 to 8 hours before the headache began.

 Look for any trends or "triggers."